Prettyhtml/prettyhtml/packages/rehype-minify-whitespace/README.md

 ## Caveats

-The implementation is a modified version of [**Hastscript Version 2.0.3**](https://github.com/rehypejs/rehype-minify/tree/master/packages/rehype-minify-whitespace)
+The implementation is a modified version of [**Rehype rehype-minify-whitespace 2.0.3**](https://github.com/rehypejs/rehype-minify/tree/master/packages/rehype-minify-whitespace)